Josemarialanda/Josemarialanda.github.io/_posts/2021-1-16-MERGE_SORT.md

 17 total comparisons.

-It is important to notice that no actual work is done until the end of the algorithm when the merging takes place, that is, the splitting part of the algorithm doesn't do any comparisons.
+It's important to notice that no actual work is done until the last bit of the algorithm when the merging is performed, in other words, the splitting part of the algorithm doesn't do any comparisons.

 ## The General Case

 From the previous example we know that the only significant work that is done on each level is merging.
-We can show this as follows:
+We can see this in the following diagram:

 ![](/assets/img/MERGE_SORT/B.jpg)